 - Research the company's clients and any significant company news, new business wins etc.

-- Don’t restrict your research to corporate info on the company website, check out their twitter and Linked in feeds to gain a more realistic insight of the people within company, including their up to the minute news
+- Don't restrict your research to corporate info on the company website, check out their twitter and Linkedin feeds to gain a more realistic insights of the people within company, including their up to the minute news

 - Get an idea of the dress code